bcgov/jpss-jade-ccm/README.md

 ![JADE-CCM architecture diagram](img/ccm_architecture_diagram.drawio.png)

 JADE-CCM is an integration solution within the newly created Justice sector digital ecosystem platform JADE.
-Within JADE is aRed Hat supported Kafka event notification cluster called JADE-Events.
+Within JADE is a Red Hat supported Kafka event notification cluster called JADE-Events.
 Deployed alongside JADE-CCM, JADE-Events functions as a communications backplane and an event store for all notification topics.

 ## Known Re-Queuable JUSTIN Change Notifications in Dev

-The following re-queuable Dev JUSTIN change notifications will be used to support "create case in DEMS" (5.2.1) and "sync user list in DEMS" (5.3.1) scenario development.
+The following re-queuable Dev JUSTIN change notifications will be used to support "create case in DEMS" (5.2.1) and "sync user list in DEMS" (5.3.1) functional development.

 | event_type | event_message_id | RCC_ID |
 | --- | --- | --- |